markus7800/Connect4-Strong-Solver/README.md

 For this execute `python3 probe/generate_openingbook_mp.py folder width height n_workers`.
 It will spawn `n_workers / 4` processes.

+The openingbook is stored as .csv where the position key (see `position_key` function in `src/connect4/probe/board.c`) is mapped to game score: `100 - ply` for win in `ply` moves and `-100 + ply` for loss in `ply` moves.
+If a position is not contained in the opening book it is a draw.

 #### Full Alpha-Beta Search

 The bestmove search does alpha-beta pruning by leveraging the strong-solution found with `solve.out`.